AaronLin20010601/Unity2DRPG/README.md

 A simple 2D RPG make with unity 2D URP
 ------------------------------------------------
 Player controls :
-Using keyboard wasd to move
+Using keyboard W,A,S,D to move
 Using space to dash and mouse left click to attack
+Press F to show or hide the inventory

 Player states :
 health -> the health of player and the maximum is 4